wp-plugins/f6s/readme.txt

 [deal-list] (enclosing) -  loop through a list of deals, one by one.
 Has the following attributes:

 - program - the ID of your accelerator or event profile
+- area    - category slug of the deals (see http://www.f6s.com/deals/accounting for category examples).
+The category slug is the last segment of the URL when accessing a deal category.

 [mentor] (self-closing OR enclosing) - single deal object.
 Has the following attributes: